Searinvestments/pricing/billable.md

   1. Click the **Free Trial** icon, then click **Confirm Your Free Account** and select **Option 1**.
   2. Enter your country or region and click **Add Credit Card** to provide your credit card information.

-After you provide your billing and credit card information, accept the terms and conditions, and submit your account request.
-Then, your credit card will be validated.
+After you provide your billing and credit card information, accept the terms and conditions, and submit your account request, your credit card will be validated.
 A confirmation email of the account information is also sent.
 A few minutes after you receive the confirmation email, you can return to {{site.data.keyword.Bluemix_notm}} to continue building your apps.

 If your online request can't be processed for your country or region, you can contact